ravimanoharkota/serial_port_reading_linux_C/README.md

 Future Work:
 1. Code cleanup and refactoring
+2. Add Makefile and environmental settings.
-2. Upgrade writer thread to Send data over network and have DB recording at remote server ( Wireless storage implementation )
+3. Upgrade writer thread to Send data over network and have DB recording at remote server ( Wireless storage implementation )